Skip to content

 def inference_mode(self) -> dspy_.InferenceMode:

-return dspy_.InferenceMode.predict
+return self._model_settings.inference_mode or dspy_.InferenceMode.predict

 @override